|

 verse has suffered in many translations.

-But if we understand this to be an allusion to
+But if we understand it to be an allusion to

 large, dinosaur-like creatures, all the pieces of the puzzle fit together.
-The association of dinosaurs with reeds (“animal
+The association of these creatures with reeds (“animal

 of the reed”) is spelled out clearly in Job 40:21, as is the massive,